CRISPR gene editing: Biomedicine

 CRISPR-Cas technology has been proposed as a treatment for multiple human diseases, especially those with a genetic cause.
 Its ability to modify specific DNA sequences makes it a tool with potential to fix disease-causing mutations.
 Early research in animal models suggest that therapies based on CRISPR technology have potential to treat a wide range of diseases, including cancer, progeria, beta-thalassemia, sickle cell disease, hemophilia, cystic fibrosis, Duchenne's muscular dystrophy, Huntington's disease, transthyretin amyloidosis and heart disease.
 CRISPR has also been used to cure malaria in mosquitos, which could eliminate the vector and the disease in humans.
 CRISPR may also have applications in tissue engineering and regenerative medicine, such as by creating human blood vessels that lack expression of MHC class II proteins, which often cause transplant rejection.

-In addition, clinical trials to cure beta thalassemia and sickle cell disease in human patients using CRISPR-Cas9 technology have shown promising results.